 Your Bipolar Disorder Disability Case

-Because Bipolar Disorder is listed in the impairment listing manual of the Social Security Administration, a person with Bipolar Disorder who wishes to file for disability benefits can win by satisfying specific criteria.
-If you are planning to apply for SSDI/SSI disability benefits, you should bear in mind that all Social Disability claims will be granted or denied benefits based on medical records.
+Because Bipolar Disorder is listed in the impairment listing manual of the Social Security Administration, a person with Bipolar Disorder who wishes to file for bipolar disability benefits can win by satisfying specific criteria.
+If you are planning to apply for SSDI/SSI disability benefits, you should bear in mind that all Social Disability claims with bipolar disorder will be granted or denied benefits based on medical records.